RETREAT FAQ

 Arrive in Guatemala by October 11th and stay one night in Antigua at Hotel Boutique Los Pasos. (already booked for you, included in your retreat cost.)
 You will have time to land, explore or rest.

-An included breakfast and gentle morning practice with Sam will be offered on the hotel terrace.
+An included breakfast will be offered on hotel terrace.
 We will depart as a group from Antigua on the morning of October 12th and travel by private shuttle to Lake Atitlán.

-From the time we depart together from Antigua, the retreat is designed to be a seamless and supported experience, with the details thoughtfully arranged so you can simply arrive and settle in.
+From the time we depart together from Antigua, the retreat is designed to be a supported experience, with the details thoughtfully arranged so you can simply arrive and settle in.

 On the final day (October 17th), group transportation back to Guatemala City is included.